Skip to main content

 Diane Ronayne, 2008

-Displayed on an LCD screen, these photographic images and words convey the artist’s response to our impact on the water cycle and to the population growth in the Treasure Valley – expected to reach 1 million in 2030 – that have generated the need for water treatment.
+These photographic images and words convey the artist’s response to our impact on the water cycle and to the population growth in the Treasure Valley – expected to reach 1 million in 2030 – that have generated the need for water treatment.

 H20 Zero to 1 Million